 Economic burdens and restraints, like those that have affected a large portion of Egypt’s population, not only lead to inequality of employment, resources and infrastructure, but they can also eventually lead to the regression of physical health.
 When you have such a large population living in under-privileged circumstances, people walk a very thin line of safety when it comes to health services.
 It may not have stood out as a single issue that raised headlines during the protests, but the lack of policy that suppressed the spread of diseases is also a result of government neglect.

-We’re on a mission to see the end of 7 diseases by 2020
+Were on a mission to see the end of 7 diseases by 2020donating

 The Global Network for Neglected Tropical Diseases is an initiative of the Sabin Vaccine Institute dedicated to raising the awareness, political will, and funding necessary to control and eliminate the seven most common neglected tropical diseases (NTDs).
 NTDs are a group of parasitic and bacterial diseases that disable and disfigure one in six people worldwide, including half a billion children.